dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 print(name); // Properly initialized here.
 ```

-After you initialize a `final` variable in Dart or
-a `const` variable in JavaScript, you can't change its reference.

 {{site.alert.note}}
 When you create an object, the class constructor must initialize the
 `final` instance variables.